calband/calchart/GETTING_STARTED.md

 The CalChart3 code tries to be self contained, but it has several external dependencies.

+- **Python 3**: Required for building the help system documentation
+- **Pandoc**: Required for converting help documentation from Markdown to HTML
+- **CMake**: Build system generator
+- **vcpkg**: C++ dependency manager

 ### macOS Steps

-Next, you will need to install a package manager to install `cmake`.
-I recommend using [brew](https://brew.sh) to install the tools that may be missing on your Mac.
+Install the required build tools using [brew](https://brew.sh):

 First, go to https://brew.sh and follow the installation instructions.
-Next, open the Terminal Applicaton and enter the following command:
+Next, open the Terminal Application and enter the following command:

 ```
-brew install cmake clang-format
+brew install cmake clang-format python3 pandoc
 ```

+**Note:** Pandoc is required for converting help documentation from Markdown to HTML during the build process.

 Note:
 Avoid using macport version of cmake due to this issue: